valflrt/pixel_game/README.md

 # Pixel Game

-Trying to build a simple pixelated game.
+A simple and inefficient helper for building pixelated games.

 ## License